SciLifeLab/CAW-containers/README.md

 - Contain [samtools](https://github.com/samtools/samtools)

 ## Containers for processes
 Each container contains tools used for the specific process.
+If the process uses just one tool, the container for the tool is used for the process.
+If the process contains more than one tool, a container is made containing them.

 ### mapreads [![mapreads-Docker status][mapreads-docker-badge]][mapreads-docker-link]
+Based on `debian:8.6` contains :
 - `maxulysse/bwa:0.7.8`
 - `maxulysse/samtools:1.3`